-The Ascent Series is Vitamix’s latest line of blenders.
+The Ascent Series is Vitamix’s latest line of blenders, which they are calling the Smart System.
 Vitamix sent me the A2300 and A3500 to review.
-The other models have a different combination of the same features, so this is a comprehensive review of all four models.
+The other models have different combinations of the same features, so this is a comprehensive review of all four models.
 [Disclosure: If you make a purchase after following a link from this site, Joy of Blending may receive a referral commission (at no cost to you), and I am grateful for your support.]
-I’ve had them for a short time, and will update this page as I use them more.
-As far as I can tell, the Ascent models blend just as well as previous Vitamix models.
-The most notable new feature is wireless connectivity, which allows them to use “personal size” containers on a full-size Vitamix.
-There are also a range of other incremental changes.
+The Ascent models blend just as well as previous Vitamix models.
+The most notable new feature is wireless connectivity, though there are a range of other changes.

 The difference between Ascent models is their control interface and color/finish options.
 The A3300 and A3500 use a knob and touchscreen, while the A2300 and A2500 use a knob and physical switches.
 The A2500 and A3500 have program modes plus manual control, while the A2300 and A3300 have manual control only.

-Compared to previous Vitamix models, the major development is wireless connectivity technology.
+Compared to previous Vitamix models, the major new development is wireless connectivity technology.
 The Ascent bases use near-field communication (NFC) to identify which container is being used.
 (There is an NFC tag embedded in the bottom of the container.)
 This allows Ascent models to use both full-size containers and small personal-size containers.
-The smaller containers aren’t available for purchase yet, but Vitamix plans to offer a 20-oz container and a new mini 8-oz container for the Ascent series in Spring 2017.
+In addition to the 64-oz container that comes with Ascent models, there are optional 20-oz and 8-oz containers.

 The Ascent models only run when they recognize a container.
 This means that previous Vitamix containers that don’t have NFC tags will not work with the new models.